 Each student plays a crucial role in the band so it is very important that members commit to and attend each practice.
 Part of being in a band is having others relying on you to play your part.
-Even if a player has learned their part, being able to play with a band is another aspect of group performance.

 Adam Saylor, Lead Teacher, loves to share his knowledge and experience.
 Adam has played in bands for over 16 years in groups playing various styles of music, ranging from funk, jazz and classical to pop, rock and blues.
 He has made lifelong friends and has had the privilege to play with artists that were his inspiration.